Story written by Vanessa, Mum to Sage and Liam

 He loves watching cartoons and playing hot wheels with his brother.

-Both Hannah and Liam try their best at everything and never let NF define them.
+Both Sage and Liam try their best at everything and never let NF define them.
 It’s hard for them to navigate the many obstacles NF throws in their way, but you wouldn’t guess it.
 I love how brave and strong they are.
 As a mother I watch on and admire their courage to face anything life throws at them.

 We live in Wodonga but spend a lot of time in Melbourne for appointments.
 I try and do as many fun things as possible with them while we are there so it’s not all just about the medical appointments.
 My hope for the future for them is to be happy, healthy and to follow their dreams.